-Most of my family and friends know that I am writing a (kind of) memoir about my experiences as the mother of a Damon Anthony Moyler, son, brother, uncle, and friend who spent most of his 35-years incarcerated.
-In June 1999, a corrections officer found him unconscious in his cell at the Wende Correctional Facility in upstate New York.
-Efforts to revive him failed.
-Some people have asked if writing about his life and death is painful.
+Most of my family and friends know that I am writing a (kind of) memoir about my experiences as the mother of Damon Anthony Moyler, son, brother, uncle, and friend who spent most of his 35 years incarcerated.

-At the beginning, I sorted and read all his letters, dating back to 1986.
-Based on names from these letters, I arranged private interviews with three inmates (through the NYS Department of Corrections’ public relations office) who knew Damon in prison.
+At the beginning, I sorted and read all his letters dating back to 1986.
+Based on names from these letters, I arranged private interviews with three inmates (through the NYS Department of Corrections’ public relations office) who had known Damon in prison.

-Next, I had to petition surrogate’s court for a letter of testamentary to obtain access to information regarding his “estate.”
-With the letter, I could request copies of his prison medical and disciplinary records and the autopsy summary.
+Next, I petitioned surrogate’s court for a letter of testamentary to obtain access to information regarding his “estate.”
+With this letter, I requested copies of his prison medical and disciplinary records and the autopsy summary.

 My next step: find a publisher or self-publish.

-- “Second Chance” is a short-short story that I am submitting to several contests in late July.
+- “Second Chance” is a short-short story about new possibilities

 - Murder at Harlem General is in outline form.

 - Backwoods Surgeon is a docu-novel based on the life of Dr. J. Marion Sims, who pioneered procedures and surgical instruments in women’s reproductive health.
-He operated on several slave women to perfect one procedure.
+In order to perfect his procedures, Sims operated on several slave women.